 Through the winter Lewis and Clark interviewed the Indians to learn everything they could about the country upstream.
 They hunted with the Indians, celebrated and danced together, and played games together.
 The temperature often fell way below zero, at one point reaching a low of -45º F.

 They hired a French Canadian fur trader, Toussaint Charbonneau, as an interpreter for the expedition, but the primary benefit for the expedition was his Shoshone wife Sacagawea.
 Her people lived at the headwaters of the Missouri River, where Lewis and Clark would need to trade for horses to get the expedition over the continental divide to the waters that ran down to the Pacific.

 Sacagawea had been captured by the Minitari (Hidatsa) Indians four years earlier.
 Now sixteen, she was pregnant and gave birth to a baby boy, Jean Baptiste Charbonneau, born February 11th, 1805.
 Sacagawea and her infant son made the entire journey to the Pacific Ocean and back with the expedition and proved invaluable along the way.

-The expedition's fifty-five foot keelboat was too large to continue the journey upriver, so the men cut six large cottonwood trees and hollowed them out to make dugout canoes as soon as the weather began to warm in March.
+The expedition's fifty-five foot keelboat was too large to continue the journey upriver, so the men cut six large cottonwood trees and hollowed them out to make dugout canoes.
 The ice began to break up near the end of March, and on April 7th, 1805 the keel boat was sent back to Saint Louis with a crew of eleven men, plus the journals, maps, and plant and animal specimens that had been collected on the journey so far.
 Later the same day, Lewis and Clark and their party of thirty-one abandoned Fort Mandan and headed upstream in search of a northwest passage to the Pacific.